At one point or another during your Philippines trip, you’re going to encounter this giant city!

 Home to the beautiful Manila Cathedral, Intramuros suffered heavy damage during the Battle of Manila in the second World War.
 However, it is still one of the top attractions in Manila.

-Be sure to take a tour with one of the guides outside the walls, as they are very friendly and knowledgeable and it is quicker in their bike than by foot!
+Be sure to take a tour with one of the guides outside the walls, as they are very friendly and knowledgeable and it is quicker in their bike than on foot!

 It’s not the most amazing place to visit, with a few memorials and crumbling walls, but for the avid historian, it offers an insight into Manila’s past and present.